HideakiAtsuyo/IGPDP/README.md

 # Options

--P or --picture | to download the profile's avatar
+-P or --picture | to download the profile's avatar<br>
 -I or --infos | to gather the profile's information

 # Utilisation